loxer/GT2roguelike/README.md

 <img src="https://github.com/daaning/GT2roguelike/blob/main/Assets/GIFs/akkufresser.gif" width="390" />

-### iPhonius Maximus:
+### jPhonius Maximus:
-Next to our "regular" enemies we have an gruesome boss battle against the great iPhonius Maximus who is your replacement.
-Aggravated as you are, you should at the very least break its screen or empty its battery before yours runs out.
+Next to our "regular" enemies we have an gruesome boss battle against the great jPhonius Maximus who is your replacement.
+Aggravated as you are, you set out to, at the very least, break its screen or empty its battery before yours runs out.

 ![alt text](Assets/GIFs/bossbattle.gif)